 You can follow your child’s development by watching how they play, learn, speak, and act.
 Developmental milestones are things most children can do by a certain age.
 Not reaching these milestones, or reaching them much later than other children, could be a sign of a developmental delay.

-- Help your child learn and grow by using positive parenting techniques and tracking their developmental milestones.
+- Help your child learn and grow by using positive parenting techniques (CDC PDF) and tracking their developmental milestones (CDC Milestone Moments PDF).

 - If you are concerned about your child’s development, talk to your child’s doctor and ask for a developmental screening.
 If you or the doctor is still concerned, ask the doctor for a referral to your local Children’s Integrated Services team.

-- Contact your local Children’s Integrated Services team coordinator or dial 2-1-1 toll free from anywhere in Vermont for helpful resources and to speak with a Child Development Specialist at Help Me Grow.
+- Contact your local Children’s Integrated Services team coordinator or dial 2-1-1 toll free from anywhere in Vermont for helpful resources and to speak with a Child Development Specialist at Help Me Grow Vermont.

-For more information on child development, visit CDC (Center for Disease Control) Learns the Signs.
+For more information on child development, visit the Centers for Disease Control and Prevention’s Learns the Signs.
 Act Early.